huggingface/blog/fine-tune-whisper.md

 })
 ```

-The majority of ASR datasets only provide input audio samples (`audio`) and the
+Most ASR datasets only provide input audio samples (`audio`) and the
 corresponding transcribed text (`sentence`).
 Common Voice contains additional
 metadata information, such as `accent` and `locale`, which we can disregard for ASR.
 Keeping the notebook as general as possible, we only consider the input audio and